 - The parish-based CPE program will NOT count as the student’s required church-related placement for Field Education; however it may count as one of the two required Field Education units.

-- In order to receive Field Education credit students must register for CPE with the FE office and turn in to the FE office a copy of their final evaluation from their CPE supervisor.
+- In order to receive Field Education credit students must register for CPE with the Field Education office and turn in to the Field Education office a copy of their final evaluation from their CPE supervisor.

 - Written requirements due to the Field Education office (to be completed in conjunction with CPE written requirements):

-- CPE Field Ed application form (parish-based) due March 1
+- CPE Field Education application form (parish-based) due March 1

 - Confirmation of CPE Approval form (after acceptance)

 - A copy of the contract between the parish and the CPE program

 - Learning-Serving Covenant (same as CPE form)

 - Final evaluation (in addition to a copy of the one from the CPE site)

 Instructions for Participation in the Academic Year Parish-based CPE program:

 - Apply directly to the Duke parish-based CPE program.
 To submit your application, follow the mailing instructions at the bottom of the application.
 Once you have applied to Duke CPE you will then need to fill out the application for parish-based CPE (.doc file) through the Field Education office and schedule an interview.